rismm/tp/docs/DeveloperGuide.md

 The following is a class diagram of the ExpenditureCommand and its relevant dependencies<br>
 ![ExpenditureCommandClass](uml-diagrams/ExpenditureCommandClass.png)

-The `ExpenditureCommand` class implements the `Command` interface and is responsible for printing out the expenditures to the output.
+The `ExpenditureCommand` class implements the `Command` interface and is responsible for printing out the expenditure and relevant buy transactions to the output.
-A ExpenditureCommand instance is created by the `parseExpenditureCommand` method called by Parser, which parses the user input to determine the range of dates that the expenditure is supposed to print out.
+A ExpenditureCommand instance is created by the `parseExpenditureCommand` method called by Parser, which parses the user input to determine the range of dates that the expenditure is supposed to calculate.

 #### Dependencies
 - `Item`: For getting the comparator needed to sort the list of transactions
-- `TransactionList`: For getting the list of transactions
+- `TransactionList`: For calculating the expenditure and getting the filtered list of transactions
-- `Ui`: To print the list of items in the inventory to the output
+- `Ui`: To print the filtered list of transactions to the output

 There are 4 types of expenditures that can be requested:
-1. `exp type/today`: Lists all the expenditures made today
+1. `exp type/today`: Lists all buy transactions that occurred today
-2. `exp type/total`: Lists all expenditures that have been made
+2. `exp type/total`: Lists all buy transactions in total
-3. `exp type/day from/{startDate}`: Lists all expenditures made on that particular day
+3. `exp type/day from/{startDate}`: Lists all buy transactions that occurred during the specified day
-4. `exp type/range from/{startDate} to/{endDate}`: Lists all expenditures within the range of dates not inclusive of the start and end dates
+4. `exp type/range from/{startDate} to/{endDate}`: Lists all buy transactions that occurred in the specified range of dates not inclusive of the start and end dates

 The following sequence diagram shows the execution of a ExpenditureCommand<br>
 ![ExpenditureCommandSequence](uml-diagrams/ExpenditureCommandSequence.png)